dawoodjee/zeroinvoice/README.md

 * [Mike Skaggs](https://github.com/titan-fail)

 ## License
-Invoice Ninja is released under the Attribution Assurance License.
+ZerosInvoice is released under the Attribution Assurance License.
 See [LICENSE](LICENSE) for details.